Steering companies toward your B2B marketing funnel is much more complex than you think.

 Leadfeeder additionally collects the contact information of your leads to connect with them later.

 The tool essentially helps you generate qualified leads.

 Explore its “Lite” plan.
 It’s free to use.

-Since one of the best ways to connect and convert your lead is through email marketing, Mailchimp offers tons of automation services to run an effective email campaign.
+Since one of the best ways to connect and convert your leads is through email marketing, Mailchimp offers tons of automation services to run an effective email campaign.

 Its email builder allows you to personalize your email, store your images for later use, automate emails, and get analytics.

-You can integrate your email with your online store to regularly send product updates, set triggers, and customize your template size to be used on social media.
+You can integrate your email with your online store to send product updates regularly, set triggers, and customize your template size to be used on social media.